Ekonk! If You Love Ice Cream

 March 19, 2011

 All you can eat FREE HOMEMADE ICE CREAM SUNDAES?
 Corny food bloggers would say, “Yes please!”
 CTMQ says, well, I can’t type the expletives here but there were some excited ones.
-Especially since Hoang was about 9 months preggerooni and the call of the frozen dessert is strong.
-Just look at the slightly insane gaze to the left.
+Especially since Hoang was about 9 months pregnant and the call of the frozen dessert is strong.
+Just look at the slightly insane gaze below.
 Who cares that it was chilly outside.
 And who cares that it was nearly in Rhode Island – in fact, perhaps only a crow-flying mile away is the easternmost point of Connecticut.

 But no matter where Ekonk Hill was, we were getting all the ice cream we could eat!
 For free!
 Eastward, ho!
 During the long drive, we learned about where we were going via their website.
 Now, the Brown Cow Café is but a small part of what they do down there in Sterling, as they are more famous for the birds they raise for people to eat.
-When we procure a turkey and/or a goose from them this year, there will of course be a separate CTMQ page on that.
-Anyway, here’s some pared down background:
+Here’s some background information, pared down:

 Ekonk Hill Turkey Farm is a family farm owned and operated by the Hermonot Family.
 Elena Hermonot (mom) runs the farm’s Milkhouse Bakery and can be found waiting on customers in the farm’s store seven days a week…